strontic/strontic.github.io/xcyclopedia/library/appcmd.exe-C2DF13F003940EDA1C53D34735983E92.md

 ## Possible Misuse

 *The following table contains possible examples of `appcmd.exe` being misused.
-While `appcmd.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `appcmd.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --